Benki Birugali (2013 film)

 Benki Birugali (Fire and Storm) is a 2013 Indian Kannada action comedy film directed and produced by S. K. Basheed.
 It was his debut in Kannada cinema as a lead actor.
 The film also has Rishi, Kadhal Sandhya, Rekha, Monica, Banu Mehra, "Bullet" Prakash, Layendra and Janardhan.
 K. S. Cheluvaraj was the cinematographer and M. M. Srilekha composed the music.
 The film was announced in January 2011.
 It was shot at various locations in Karnataka and Andhra Pradesh.

+The film was released to negative reviews.

 Benki Birugali was released on 26 April 2013.
 The film was supposed to be originally a bilingual – Telugu and Kannada – however, the Telugu version was not released.
-The film released to negative reviews.